manprinsen/uptime-kuma-agent/README.md

 ...

-# uptime-kuma-agent on embedded system

-## Project Setup and Usage
+## Project Setup and Usage on embedded systems

-This document provides instructions for setting up and using the program.sh.
-The script involves pinging an ISP and sending the results to a specified base URL.
+Below are instructions on how to use and deploy program.sh on a embedded system eg routers or IoT devices.

 ### Prerequisites